josefs/meta-paper/paper.md

            -> Push (sh :.
 Expr Int) b
 ~~~

-The first argument is a value that describes how the boundarys are
+The first argument is a value that describes how the boundaries are
 handled.
 The `Stencil` type describes the stencil computation.
 It
-contains the functions used to initilize and update the
+contains the functions used to initialize and update the
 state, and to use the state to compute the elements of the result.
 This gives a lot of control when defining the stencil, allowing for
 explicitly exploiting sharing, but it also means that it is more work